jonathan-lin/quartzyAutomation/readme.txt

 Operation:
 Alter the filepaths, etc. as necessary in the indicated part of the code.
 Import the module and run it.

+!!!Important!!!
+Quartzy offers are important to Quartzy's business model (I assume).
+This script is written so that you MUST accept or decline Quartzy offers before running the script.
+Otherwise, the script will terminate prematurely.
+This is only fair to Quartzy since they offer it as a free service.

 Sample Code:
 import quartzy
 quartzy.quartzy(0)